One

 only 4,145 acres within the entire Snipes Mountain AVA

-are in production, the question arises... why has this
+are currently in production (2016), the question arises... why has this

 small area been designated as distinct from its